Memberships and Distinctions

 Virginia Wesleyan has been recognized locally, regionally and nationally with memberships in and honors by the organizations listed below.

 Virginia Wesleyan University is one of the nation's most environmentally responsible colleges, according to The Princeton Review.
-VWU is one of 416 colleges featured in the education services company’s Guide to Green Colleges: 2021 Edition.
+VWU is consistently featured in the education services company’s Guide to Green Colleges.
 Created in partnership with the U.S. Green Building Council and the Center for Green Schools, the guide is an online publication that profiles institutions of higher education that demonstrate a strong commitment to sustainability in their academic offerings, campus infrastructure, activities, and career preparation.
-Read more about the

 Elizabeth River River Star Business